cristianoliveira/distributex/README.md

  - Service 2 (Chat) - Rust & Websockets
  - Service 3 (Tech News) - Python & Hackernews API

+## Why?

+Why not?
+Plus I wanted to understand how much I can stretch the idea.

 ## Main goals

 As a dev, you should be able to do/have: